BaheYaich/Aalto-fullstack-course-project-ii-deployment/README.md

 # Aalto-fullstack

-## Chapter 24 - Cookies and sessions
+## Chapter 25 - Authentication and Authorization

-A branch to track progress on the 24th chapter from the Aalto fullstack web development course.
+A branch to track progress on the 25th chapter from the Aalto fullstack web development course.